boringproxy/boringproxy.io/pages/index.md

 boringproxy is a combination reverse proxy and tunnel manager.

-What that means is if you have a self-hosted web service (Nextcloud, Emby, Jellyfin, personal website, etc) running on a private network (such as behind a [NAT] at home), boringproxy aims to provide the easiest way to securely (ie HTTPS and optional password-protection) expose that server to the internet, so you can access it from anywhere.
+What that means is if you have a self-hosted web service (Nextcloud, Emby, Jellyfin, etherpad, personal website, etc) running on a private network (such as behind a [NAT] at home), boringproxy aims to provide the easiest way to securely (ie HTTPS and optional password-protection) expose that server to the internet, so you can access it from anywhere.